 And that, my readers, I believe is the most foolish and saddest decision you can make while traveling.

-Do you let travelling change you?
+Do you let traveling change you?
 Why or why not?
 If yes, how deep do those changes run?
-Join the discussion below and share your thoughts.
-I’d love to hear them!
+I’d love to hear your thoughts!